Academic Integrity Policy

 - So unreasonably interferes with the target person’s employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University’s resources and opportunities.

-3. In determining whether student conduct violates these provisions, all relevant facts and circumstances shall be considered.
-Care must be exercised in order to preserve freedoms of speech and expression, as articulated in current legal standards.
+- In determining whether student conduct violates these provisions, all relevant facts and circumstances shall be considered.
+Care must be exercised to preserve freedoms of speech and expression, as articulated in current legal standards.
 Advice should be sought from UNCSA’s General Counsel as appropriate.

 - Disciplinary measures and/or penalties shall be in accordance with procedural and substantive due process safeguards applicable to disciplinary actions as required by Section 502D(3) of The Code and the UNC Policy Manual Section 700.4.1, which are incorporated by reference in this policy.